1. Parties and the Agreement

 Acceptance is defined in clause 1.4;

-Additional Fees means any fees payable by Customer for goods and/or services which are not part of the Service.
+Additional Fees means any fees payable by Customer for goods and/or services that are not part of the Service.

 Aggregate/Anonymous Data means: (i) data generated by aggregating Customer Data with other data so that results are non-personally identifiable with respect to Customer or its Authorized Users; and (ii) learnings, logs, and data regarding use of the Service;